dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 |[issue classification](https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/end-to-end-apps/MulticlassClassification-GitHubLabeler/GitHubLabeler/Data/corefx-issues-train.tsv)|Area|Title, Description|

 Model Builder currently places the following limitations on the data that it imports:
-* There is a limit of 1GB on the training dataset.
+* A limit of 1 GB on the training dataset.
-* SQL Server has a limit of 100K rows for training
+* SQL Server has a limit of 100-K rows for training
-* Microsoft SQL Server Data Tools for Visual Studio 2017 is not supported.
+* Microsoft SQL Server Data Tools for Visual Studio 2017 isn't supported.

 ## Train

-Once you have provided the task, and the data, Model Builder trains the model.
+Once you have provided the task and the data, Model Builder trains the model.

 Training in Model Builder is the process of trying different algorithms and settings, and evaluating how accurately they perform.